vyomasystems-lab/riscv-ctb-challenge-S34m1n4t0r/README.md

 # challenge3_csrw

-The third and final bug introduced to the planigale-riscv is an error in the implementation og the ```csrw/csrwi``` instructions.
+The third and final bug introduced to the planigale-riscv is an error in the implementation of the ```csrw/csrwi``` instructions.
 The following table taken from [[1](#References)] shows whether a CSR instruction reads or writes a given CSR.
 It shows, that the ```csrw/csrwi``` instructions write a given CSR even if the register ```rs1``` points to the ```x0``` register.

 ![image](doc/csr_instructions.png)